GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 layout: post
 title: Providing shipping and contact information from Android payment app
 subhead: |
-  How to update your Android payment app to provide shipping address and payer’s contact information with Web Payments APIs.
+  How to update your Android payment app to provide shipping address and payer's contact information with Web Payments APIs.
 authors:
   - agektmr
 date: 2020-07-17